Also known as: FE sodium and FENa

-Eat your normal foods with a normal amount of salt, unless otherwise instructed by your doctor.
+Eat your normal foods with a normal amount of salt, unless otherwise instructed by your health care provider.

 If needed, you may be told to temporarily stop medicines that interfere with test results.
 For example, some diuretic medicines (water pills) can affect test results.

 How the Test will Feel

 When the needle is inserted to draw blood, some people feel moderate pain.
 Others feel only a prick or stinging.
 Afterward, there may be some throbbing or slight bruising.
 This soon goes away.

 The test is usually done for people who are very ill with acute kidney disease.
 The test helps determine if the drop in urine production is due to reduced blood flow to the kidney or to kidney damage itself.

 A meaningful interpretation of the test can be made only when your urine volume has dropped to less than 500 mL/day.

 FENa higher than 1% suggests damage to the kidney itself.

 Veins and arteries vary in size from one person to another and from one side of the body to the other.
 Obtaining a blood sample from some people may be more difficult than from others.